Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 - All credentials are managed via environment variables and excluded from version control.
 - Firestore collections are created automatically on first write.
 - Firestore security rules are set to restrict access to authenticated users and their own entries.
-- Voice notes are fully transcribed using OpenAI and saved to Firestore.
+- Voice notes are fully transcribed using OpenAI and saved to Firestore, with a 1-minute recording limit.
+- Journal entries have a 3,000 character limit to prevent system overload while allowing for detailed expression.
 - Poetry generation is handled securely through an Express backend to protect API keys.
 - Poem presentation is personalized with Gorlea signature for a more human touch.
-- UI/UX improvements are prioritized for accessibility and usability.
+- UI/UX improvements are prioritized for accessibility and usability, including disabling conflicting actions.
 - Memory Bank documentation is updated after each significant change or upon user request.